keidrun/csv-streamy/packages/csv-streamy-lib/README.md

 ## Acceptable CSV format

-This basically follows [RFC4180](https://datatracker.ietf.org/doc/html/rfc4180) but additionally needs to satisfly the following rules to make a common csv file easier to use:
+This basically follows [RFC4180](https://datatracker.ietf.org/doc/html/rfc4180) but additionally needs to meet the following rules to make a common csv file easier to use:

 - Fields must be Comma-Separated Values.
 (NOT Tab-Separated.)
 - Fields can be enclosed in double-quotes to contain line breaks, double quotes and commas.
 (BUT a file cannot mix enclosed fields and not-enclosed fields.)